lino-framework/atelier/docs/invlib.rst

     The command to be run by :cmd:`inv test`.

-    Default value is ``unit2 discover -s tests``.
+    Default value is ``python -m unittest discover -s tests``.

+    >>> prj.get_xconfig('test_command')
+    'python -m unittest discover -s tests'

     The command will always be invoked from the projects root dir.

-    >>> prj.get_xconfig('test_command')
-    'unit2 discover -s tests'

 .. envvar:: coverage_command